But the left-hander usually flew under the radar pitching alongside bigger names such as Dave Stewart, Dennis Eckersley and Bob Welch.

 Oakland is without projected starters Esteban Loaiza and Rich Harden, both on the disabled list.
 Closer Huston Street and setup man Justin Duchscherer went down with injuries in mid-May and have yet to return.

-But here are the A's, owners of the American League's lowest ERA (3.11) and riding a streak of 21 consecutive scoreless innings as they begin a three-game series tonight at Houston.
+But here are the A's, owners of the American League's lowest ERA (3.

 Dan Haren has emerged as one of the game's top starting pitchers in his third full season.
 Chad Gaudin made a seamless transition from relieving to starting, and Lenny DiNardo is showing signs of doing the same.
 Joe Blanton has shown great improvement, and Joe Kennedy is pitching well after a shaky spring.